AdobeDocs/marketo-measure.en/help/advanced-marketo-measure-features/custom-revenue-amount/using-a-custom-revenue-amount-field.md

 From here, we will start creating the workflow.

-1. Navigate to Setup > Create > Workflow & Approvals > Workflow Rules.
+1. Navigate to **[!UICONTROL Setup]** > **[!UICONTROL Create]** > **[!UICONTROL Workflow & Approvals]** > **[!UICONTROL Workflow Rules]**.

    ![](assets/1.jpg)

-1. Select **New Rule**, set the object as “Opportunity” and click **Next**.
+1. Select **[!UICONTROL New Rule]**, set the object as "Opportunity" and click **[!UICONTROL Next]**.

    ![](assets/2.jpg)

    ![](assets/3.jpg)

 1. Configure the workflow.
-Set the Rule Name as “Update Marketo Measure Opportunity Amount."
-Set the Evaluation Criteria to “Created, and every time it’s edited.”
-For the Rule Criteria, select your custom Amount field and select the Operator [!UICONTROL as “Not Equal To”] and leave the “Value” field blank.
+Set the Rule Name as "Update [!DNL Marketo Measure] Opportunity Amount."
+Set the Evaluation Criteria to "Created, and every time it's edited."
+For the Rule Criteria, select your custom Amount field and select the Operator [!UICONTROL as "Not Equal To"] and leave the "Value" field blank.

    ![](assets/4.jpg)

 1. Add a workflow action.
-Set this picklist to “New Field Update.”
+Set this picklist to "[!UICONTROL New Field Update]."

    ![](assets/5.jpg)

-1. Here you will fill out field information.
-In the “Name” field, we recommend using this naming: “Marketo Measure Opp Amount."
-The “Unique Name” will automatically populate based off the “Name” field.
-In the “Field to Update” picklist select “Marketo Measure Opportunity Amount."
+1. Here you'll fill out field information.
+In the "Name" field, we recommend using this naming: "[!DNL Marketo Measure] Opp Amount."
+The "Unique Name" will automatically populate based off the "Name" field.
+In the "Field to Update" picklist select "[!DNL Marketo Measure] Opportunity Amount."
 After selecting the field, select the "Re-Evaulate Workflow Rules after Field Change" box.
-In the “Specify New Field Value,” select “Use a formula to set the new value."
+In the "Specify New Field Value," select "Use a formula to set the new value."
 In the empty box, drop the API name of your custom Amount field.
-Click **Save**.
+Click **[!UICONTROL Save]**.

    ![](assets/6.png)

-1. You will be brought back to a roll-up page for your workflow, be sure to “Activate” and you’ll be good to go.
+1. You'll be brought back to a roll-up page for your workflow, be sure to "Activate" and you'll be good to go.
 To activate, click **Edit** next to your new workflow and then click **Activate**.

-   Once you’ve completed these steps, the opportunities will need to be updated in order to trigger the workflow to have the new value from the [!UICONTROL custom opportunity] field.
+   Once you've completed these steps, the opportunities will need to be updated in order to trigger the workflow to have the new value from the [!UICONTROL custom opportunity] field.

    This can be accomplished by running your opportunities through Data Loader within SFDC.
 Please find details on using Data Loader in [this article](/help/advanced-marketo-measure-features/custom-revenue-amount/using-data-loader-to-update-marketo-measure-custom-amount-field.md).

-If there are any questions along the way, please don’t hesitate to reach out to your Customer Success Manager or [[!DNL Marketo] Support](https://nation.marketo.com/t5/support/ct-p/Support){target="_blank"}.
+If there are any questions along the way, please don't hesitate to reach out to your Customer Success Manager or [[!DNL Marketo] Support](https://nation.marketo.com/t5/support/ct-p/Support){target="_blank"}.